loda-lang/loda-programs/programs/oeis/list1.md

 * [A118979](http://oeis.org/A118979) ([L20 program](118/A118979.asm)): O.g.f: -12*x^3/(-1+x)/(-1+2*x)/(-1+3*x) = -2-2/(-1+3*x)-6/(-1+x)+6/(-1+2*x) .
 * [A119327](http://oeis.org/A119327) ([L24 program](119/A119327.asm)): Expansion of (1-4x+12x^2-16x^3+8x^4)/(1-x)^5.
 * [A119332](http://oeis.org/A119332) ([L19 program](119/A119332.asm)): Expansion of (1+x)/(1-2x^4).
-* [A119346](http://oeis.org/A119346) ([L25 program](119/A119346.asm)): Sequence of nim-values for the game in which two players alternately cut off one inch or root two inches from a piece of string of length n.
-Player who runs out of string loses.
 * [A119412](http://oeis.org/A119412) ([L04 program](119/A119412.asm)): a(n) = n*(n+11).
 * [A119413](http://oeis.org/A119413) ([L03 program](119/A119413.asm)): 16*n-12.
 * [A119476](http://oeis.org/A119476) ([L14 program](119/A119476.asm)): a(1)=1, a(n)=a((n+1)/2)+1 if n is odd, a(n)=a(n/2)+2 if n is even.